JoinColony/colonyJS/docs/_Components_Clients.md

 ```

-Alternatively, you can create an instance of [ColonyClient](/colonyjs/api-colonyclient) by instantiating the [ColonyClient](/colonyjs/api-colonyclient) class using an adapter and query and then initializing it using the `init` method:
+And like [ColonyNetworkClient](/colonyjs/api-colonynetworkclient), you can create an instance of [ColonyClient](/colonyjs/api-colonyclient) by instantiating the [ColonyClient](/colonyjs/api-colonyclient) class using an adapter and query and then initializing it using the `init` method:

 ```js